thoth-tech/documentation/docs/ArtGallery/BackendUpgrades/NET8Migration.md

 **Behavioral changes:** These are changes in .NET 8 that can cause our app, even if it's successfully compiled with .NET 8, to behave differently than before when it runs.
-If this new behavior is not what we want, we will need to update our app's code to handle the changes correctly and then recompile it with .NET 8.
+If this new behaviour is not what we want, we will need to update our app's code to handle the changes correctly and then recompile it with .NET 8.

 So, before we migrate our app to .NET 8, we need to be aware of these possible issues and check if